-This brief examines the costs associated with implementing RELP and ASF.
-These cost estimates exclude research costs, the spending incurred during the five-month start-up period from September 2021 to January 2022, and content development and production costs.
+These cost estimates exclude research costs, the spending incurred during the five-month start-up period from September 2021 to January 2022, and content development and production costs incurred by both the IRC and Sesame Workshop.
 Research costs are never included in IRC cost analyses, as the cost of research is not incurred for standard programming.
 Including research costs would result in an inflated cost of programming.
-Content development and adaptation were excluded from the analysis because it is anticipated to be a one-time cost that would not be incurred for future rounds of implementation.
-Future iterations would leverage the existing content development.
-Current cost results only represent the costs to implement the 11-week program, not including start-up, as the main cost question of interest was understanding the cost to implement RELP and RELP+ASF.
+Video production costs incurred by Sesame Workshop, and content design and adaptation by IRC, were excluded from the analysis because it is anticipated to be a one-time cost that would not be incurred for future rounds of implementation.
+Future iterations would leverage the existing content.